1518872279/The-Big-Boat/Assets/README.md

    - Scale it to desired size (e.g., 5x5x5)
    - Add the `GazingBoxController.cs` script to it
    - Add a Box Collider component
-   - Create a new material using the `GlassBoxShader` shader and apply it to the cube
+   - Create a new material using the `SimpleURPGlass` shader and apply it to the cube
 4. Create a plane and name it "WaterSurface" inside the GazingBox
    - Position it appropriately inside the box
-   - Scale it to fit inside the box
+   - Add the `WaterSimulation.cs` script to it
    - Create a new material using the `OceanWaterShader` shader and apply it to the plane
 5. Create a 3D model for the boat or use a simple cube temporarily
    - Position it above the water surface